ansible/ansible/docs/docsite/rst/faq.rst

 How do I configure a jump host to access servers that I have no direct access to?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-With Ansible 2, you can set a `ProxyCommand` in the `ansible_ssh_common_args` inventory variable.
+You can set a `ProxyCommand` in the `ansible_ssh_common_args` inventory variable.
 Any arguments specified in this variable are added to the sftp/scp/ssh command line when connecting to the relevant host(s).
 Consider the following inventory group: